In the Vestd Articles of Association, growth shares are called V shares.

 - For tax purposes, the 'unrestricted' market value of the V Shares will take into account the hurdle.
 Whilst we understand that the platform will seek valuation advice on each occasion that V Shares are issued, in our experience, the V Shares are unlikely to have value from a tax perspective if the hurdle is set at a small premium (20 to 40%) of the prevailing non-discounted value of the ordinary shares.”

-- Vestd does not support nil-paid shares, so growth shares must be issued at nominal value.
-The recipient must pay the issuing company nominal value for their growth shares.
-Once the recipient accepts, we will send an SH01 to Companies House on your behalf which will state the price paid per share as £(NV).
+- Vestd does not support nil-paid shares, so growth shares must be issued at nominal value and fully paid up upon acceptance.
+When the recipient accepts the growth share issue, they must pay the company nominal value for their growth shares.
+We'll then send an SH01 to Companies House on your behalf which will state the price paid per share as £(NV).

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal, tax or financial advice.'